-As part of the effort to make the content of the archive more representative, a new diary day was held on 3 December 2016 to mark the International Day of People with Disabilities.
-Over 30 responses were received, all of which have been catalogued for use by the public at The Keep.
-In order to make participation in the diary day as accessible as possible, respondents were invited to record their day in several different formats, and some residents from RNIB Wavertree House chose to document their day orally.
-These responses were scribed, and are now held in the archive.
+As part of the effort to make the content of the archive more representative, a new diary day was held on 3 December 2016 and 2017 to mark the United Nations International Day of Disabled People.
+Over 30 responses were received reflecting individual records of that day.
+In order to make participation in the diary day as accessible as possible, respondents were invited to record their day in several different formats, and some residents from Royal National Institute for the Blind at Wavertree House chose to document their day orally.
+These responses will be scribed and make available, with other project material, in September 2017.

-Along with an additional diary day, the first of a series of Mass Observation directives to be issued as part of the Beyond Boxes project was sent out to the panel of observers in winter 2016.
-Users of Brighton Housing Trust actively helped to form the questions included in the directive, which was based on the subject of homelessness.
-The directive has been answered by over 100 people, and responses are now open to the public at The Keep.
-Users of Brighton Housing Trust also provided their own responses to the directive, including written accounts and oral history interviews which were facilitated by a session at The Keep.
+Along with an additional diary day, the first of a series of Mass Observation Project directives to be issued as part of the Beyond Boxes was designed in consultatation with clients of the Brighton Housing Trust.
+They actively helped to form the questions included in the directive and provided assistnat and advice on addressing such an important topic.
+The directive was sent to the MOP panel and there has been a steady flow of responses that are now available to consult at the Keep.
+Additional material, including oral recordings with project participants from First Base Day Centre, who provided their own responses to the directive, will be made available in September 2017.

 May 12th Diary Day